Scientific name: Myriophyllum heterophyllum

 What Is It?

-Variable-leaf milfoil is a submersed, rooted, perennial, aquatic plant that is native to the eastern United States.
-It has both underwater and emergent leaves with dark red to reddish brown stems.
-It is found in freshwater lakes, ponds, and slow moving rivers.
+Variable-leaf milfoil (Myriophyllum heterophyllum) is a rooted, perennial, aquatic plant that is native to the eastern United States.
+It has both underwater and above-water leaves and dark red to reddish-brown stems.
+It is found in freshwater lakes, ponds, and slow-moving rivers.

 Is It Here Yet?

-Yes, variable-leaf milfoil is in five lakes in Pierce and Thurston Counties in western Washington.
-This plant is included on the Class A noxious weed list, and all five lakes are under management with eradication as the goal.
+Yes, variable-leaf milfoil is in five lakes in Pierce and Thurston Counties.
+This plant is on the Class A noxious weed list, and all five lakes are under strict management with an eradication goal.

 Why Should I Care?

-Variable-leaf milfoil is an aggressive invader in Washington.
-Within a few years of introduction, it crowds out native plants and reduces habitat quality for fish, waterfowl, and other wildlife.
-The dense growth also can be a hazard to swimmers and a nuisance to boaters.
+Variable-leaf milfoil is an aggressive noxious weed.
+Within a few years of introduction, it crowds out native plants and reduces habitat quality for fish, water birds, and other wildlife.
+The dense growth can prevent boating and be a hazard to swimmers.
 In addition, controlling established populations is both difficult and expensive.

 How Can We Stop It?